Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Jordan blocks of the class 5 Hamiltonian

 if $k\neq j \pm 1$.
-As a consequence, the Jordan chain associated with the one-magnon state with momentum $p=-\pi$ splits into, at least, two Jordan chains.
+As a consequence, the Jordan chain associated with the one-magnon state with $p=-\pi$ splits into, at least, two Jordan chains.

-We may think that this shortening of Jordan chains is due to some \emph{symmetry enhancement} that promote some of the generalised eigenvectors to true eigenvectors.
-Although plausible, we can see that it cannot be due to the existence of normal subgroups of the symmetry group $\mathcal{S}_L$.
-In fact, the Schur-Weyl duality of the undeformed chain\footnote{In the context of the XXX spin chain, the Schur-Weyl duality is the fact that the Hilbert space $(\mathbb{C}^2)^L$ decomposes into the sum of tensor product of irreducible $\mathfrak{su}(2)$ and $\mathcal{S}_L$ modules where $[L/2]$ is the integer part of $L/2$, $\mathfrak{S}^{(L/2-M)}$ is the $\mathfrak{su}(2)$ representation of spin $\frac{L}{2}-M$ and $\mathfrak{V}_{[L-M,M]}$ is the $\mathcal{S}_L$ representation associated to the Young diagram with $L-M$ boxes in the first row and $M$ in the second row.} tells us that the Hilbert space can be written as the sum of tensor products of irreducible representations of $\mathfrak{su}(2)$ and $\mathcal{S}_L$ modules.
+We may think that this shortening of Jordan chains is due to some \emph{symmetry enhancement} that promotes some of the generalised eigenvectors to true eigenvectors.
+Although plausible, we can see that it cannot be due to the existence of normal subgroups of the symmetric group $\mathcal{S}_L$.
+In fact, the Schur-Weyl duality (see footnote~\ref{SWd}) of the undeformed chain tells us that the Hilbert space can be written as the sum of tensor products of irreducible representations of $\mathfrak{su}(2)$ and $\mathcal{S}_L$ modules.
 Thus, normal subgroups of $\mathcal{S}_L$ will never explain the split of Jordan blocks, which are in correspondence with irreducible representations of $\mathfrak{su}(2)$.

-As a final comment, the Jordan blocks of the Hamiltonian can only be shorter than the ones we found for the transfer matrix.
-This is because the Jordan blocks of the transfer matrix are \emph{maximal} in the sense that the commutation with $S^+$ and $S^2$ forbids them from being longer, because their dimensions already coincide with the decomposition into irreducible representation of the tensor product of $L$ fundamental representations.
+As a final comment, we want to point that the Jordan blocks of the Hamiltonian cannot be longer than the ones we found for the transfer matrix.
+This happens because the Jordan blocks of the transfer matrix are \emph{maximal} in the sense that the commutation with $S^+$ and $S^2$ forbids them from being longer.
+Their dimensions already coincide with the decomposition into irreducible representation of the tensor product of $L$ fundamental representations, and gluing two of them together would break one of the two symmetries.